hector-walker6kqj/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Additionally, always keep learning and staying up-to-date with the latest programming trends and technologies.
 You can do this by reading blogs, attending conferences, or joining online communities.

+# 2023-11-29
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
+It also emphasizes the importance of continuous learning and improvement in the field of programming to stay ahead in this race.